Optimizing Linear Correctors: A Tight Output Min-Entropy Bound and Selection Technique: Conclusion

 \section{Conclusion}

 In this paper, we have presented a novel tight bound on the output min-entropy of linear correctors based on the weight distribution of the corresponding binary linear code.
 Our proposed bound, which relies on the code's weight distribution, enables more efficient use of linear correctors than the old bound, which only requires knowledge of the code's minimum distance.
 We have demonstrated how the new bound can be used to select an optimal extracting corrector that meets output min-entropy rate requirements and maximizes throughput.
 Moreover, we have made publicly available optimal constructions for general correctors and correctors based on cyclic codes for $\mathrm{H}^{out,\, 1}_\infty = 0.999$, allowing for easy implementation and integration into existing TRNG designs.
-Our findings suggest that further research in characterizing the weight distributions of binary linear codes could lead to improvements in optimal extracting solutions.
-Future work may focus on developing tighter output min-entropy bounds for a wider range of non-IID noise sources and non-linear correctors.
+Our findings indicate a potential for advancements in optimal extracting solutions through further research in characterizing binary linear codes' weight distributions.
+Future work will concentrate on constructing tight output min-entropy bounds for a wider spectrum of non-IID noise sources and, potentially, non-linear correctors.